djessich/cookbook-pyload/README.md

 * `remote_port` - Specifies the port the remote interface should listen on if remote is enabled.
 By default, this is set to `7227`.
 * `renice` - Specifies the CPU priority.
 By default, this is set to `0`.
 * `server_type` - Specifies the server type of the web interface.
 Must be one of `builtin`, `threaded`, `fastcgi` or `lightweight`.
 By default, this is set to `builtin`.
+* `session_lifetime` - Specifies the session lifetime in web interface.
+The value specifies minutes.
+By default, this is set to `44640`.
 * `skip_existing` - Specifies if files previously downloaded should be skipped.
 By default, this is set to `false`.
 * `ssl` - Specifies if web interface should be served via SSL/TLS.
 By default, this is set to `false`.
 * `ssl_cert` - Specifies the SSL/TLS certificate.